After 100-day wait, English soccer returns and takes a knee - WHIZ News

 MANCHESTER, England (AP) — Players kneeled in support of the Black Lives Matter movement and victims of the coronavirus were remembered as the Premier League made a somber return on Wednesday from a 100-day shutdown that deprived England of its national sport.

-Back on the touchline at Manchester City was Arsenal manager Mikel Arteta, whose positive COVID-19 test led to English soccer’s longest suspension since World War II.
+Back on the sideline at Manchester City was Arsenal manager Mikel Arteta, whose positive COVID-19 test in March led to the longest suspension of the top-flight competition since World War II.
+Fans are still prohibited from attending stadiums.

 Britain is still trying to contain one of the world’s worst outbreaks of the coronavirus while also convulsed by a reckoning over racial injustice that roused the campaigning passion and anger of Premier League players following the death of George Floyd.

 After the opening whistle blew in the first game at Villa Park, every player took a knee in a tribute to Floyd, who was killed by a policeman in Minneapolis last month.
-In Manchester, the same gesture took place just before kickoff in a near-empty stadium.
+In Manchester, the same gesture took place just before kickoff.

-“Obviously it is going to be an odd experience without fans,” Premier League chief executive Richard Masters said.
-“The Premier League won’t be back with a capital ‘B’ until fans are back.”
+“We’d seen the other teams do it in the earlier kickoff and we thought we have to do it as well,” said Manchester City forward Raheem Sterling, who is at the forefront of the campaign against racism in soccer and wider society.

-Supporters won’t be allowed into stadiums for the coming weeks at least.
+“Little by little, we are seeing change and that’s what everyone is hoping for, not just black players but the majority of the country.”

 “There’s no doubt that this is a hugely symbolic moment,” Culture Secretary Oliver Dowden said about the restart at the government’s daily briefing an hour before the games, “an important step forward in our careful journey back towards normality.”